 I urged my friend not to order it.
 When he asked why, I told him a price that low (hundreds of dollars less than the most reputable online dealers) raises all kinds of red flags, and I gave him my rules of thumb.

-Rule of Thumb Number 1: When buying photographic equipment, check the prices at Amazon.com, Adorama, and B&H Photo (all three are linked and recommended at my main photography site).
+Rule of Thumb Number 1: When buying photographic equipment, check the prices at Amazon.com, Adorama, and B&H Photo (all three are linked below).
 If an item is selling for significantly less than at these three companies, something is downright suspicious.
-You might find a reputable dealer who can save you $20 or $30 (maybe even more if it is “Gray Market” camera gear), but no one can beat these dealers by a lot if they are selling new gear with a U.S. warranty.
+You might find a reputable dealer who can save you $10 or $20 or $30 (maybe more if it is “Gray Market” camera gear, but that has a lot of risks involved, see the article linked below), but no one can beat B&H, Adorama, and Amazon by a lot if they are selling new gear with a U.S. warranty.

 I went home and Googled SkyPointDigital, and came up with a lot of news, all of it bad.
 ResellerRatings.com had a collection of really bad reviews.
-ResellerRatings gave SkyPointDigital an overall rating of 0.01 on a scale of 10 (that’s not a misprint, the rating really was less than 1.
+ResellerRatings gave SkyPointDigital an overall rating of 1.0 on a scale of 10 (10 being the highest).
 I found several other web sites that had warnings about SkyPointDigital.
-It is not surprising that SkyPointDigital seems to have gone out of business (or just opened up again with a different name) but that is small comfort to people who got ripped off and didn’t get their money back.
+It is not surprising that SkyPointDigital seems to have gone out of business (or maybe they just opened up again with a different name) but that is small comfort to people who got ripped off and didn’t get their money back.

 Note: If you pay too much for an inferior or low quality item and the merchant refuses to accept your return, you are not necessarily guaranteed a refund of your money by your credit card company.
 See the last section below.